Head start and the great start readiness program

 Visit the Michigan Department of Education website about GSRP.

-Complete an interest form today to find out if your child is eligible for high quality preschool programing at not cost to you!
+Complete an interest form today to find out if your child is eligible for high quality preschool programming at not cost to you!

 Application Signature Form - Required Document.